hexbatch/apple-core/v1/notes/changes/interfaces.md

 An interface is created when we apply an interface definition to a mutual set.
 If all the identities can be located in the mutual, then we have an interface connected tto this mutual.
-The interface has the pointers to the things it finds, and it, and the mutual are put into a set.
+The interface has the pointers to the things it finds, and it, and the mutual are put into a set called the container.
 This set is an interface, and only other interfaces can enter it.

 The interface remembers the last write value to each of its writes, and last write time that the data was accepted